 - 6 cups hot water

-- 1 bunch fresh parsley, chopped leave about 1 tbsp or so for decorating at the end
+- 1 bunch fresh parsley, chopped leave about 1 tbsp or so for garnishing at the end

 - Clean beans from impurities like small rocks.
 Soak them overnight if possible.